Oktoberfest & Bamberg: Best of Bavaria Beer Tour

 Just mention Bavaria and images of beer, Dirndl dresses and Lederhosen come to mind, yet the beer cultures of the north and south are unique in their own rights.
 To fully appreciate, enjoy and know Bavaria, you have to experience both Munich and Bamberg.

 Set in Munich, Oktoberfest, the undeniable crown jewel of southern Bavaria is to be experienced.
 It’s larger-than-life, vibrant, intriguing, exciting, and dripping with earthly pleasures and history.
 When you go there you immediately feel this is something larger and more deeply rooted in Bavarian culture than you could ever imagine or understand with only one visit, which is why we are there for four nights.
 Oktoberfest is a folk festival with beer, not a beer festival with folks.
 The famous tents are not owned by breweries, even though their presence at each tent is often synonymous with the name of the tent.
 There’s a lot to know about how to approach, navigate and enjoy Oktoberfest.
 To enter blindly can be a recipe for disaster, which is unfortunately, why some people have had suboptimal Oktoberfest experiences.
 Travel with us and let our knowledge, experience and connections allow you to easily enjoy the festival to its fullest.
+We'll also have a day trip to Andechs Monstery and Braukraft Brewery while in Munich.
+Andechs is one of the top-ten beer drinking destinations in the world and you'll see why.
+Braukraft is one of Germany's newer breweries bringing together Old World and New World brewing.

 But before we head to Munich, we’ll start this grand tour further north in one of the last bastions of Old World beer culture, Bamberg, home of the world-famous Rauchbier and 10 breweries.
 The epically scenic UNESCO heritage city of Bamberg is noted for it’s Rauchbier, but the range of styles goes wide and far.
 You’ll spend three days exploring this enchanting historic medieval city, its famous taprooms and beer kellers.
 As you sit beneath the gentle shade of ancient chestnut trees sipping a glass of fresh Kellerbier, you’ll ask yourself, “What took me so long to get here...and, when am I coming back?”